oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | MapOf(*ktype*, *vtype*) | An unordered set of fields that have the same type.
 Each field has key type *ktype* and value type *vtype*.
 Represents a map with keys that are either enumerated or are members of a well-defined category.
 Corresponds to CDDL *table*. |
 | Record | An ordered set of named fields.
 Each field has a position, name, and type.
 Represents a row in a spreadsheet or database table.
 CDDL has no corresponding composition style. |

+**Named and Unnamed Fields**

 Each field in a structured type definition has both an integer id and a string name.
-The Enumerated, Choice, and Map first-class types have ".ID" variants where fields are "unnamed".
-The difference is that with the named variants, names are included in the semantics of the type, must be populated in the type definition, and may appear in serialized data.
-With the unnamed variants, names are not included in the semantics, may be empty in the type definition, never appear in serialized data, but if present they may be used as non-normative labels.
-Field names within ".ID" type definitions may be freely customized without affecting interoperability.
+The Enumerated, Choice, and Map first-class types have ".ID" variants (designated by presence of the "id" type option, section 3.2.1) where fields are "unnamed".
+With named variants, names are included in the semantics of the type, must be populated in the type definition, and may appear in serialized data.
+With unnamed variants, names are not included in the semantics, may be empty in the type definition, never appear in serialized data, but if present they may be used as non-normative labels.
+Field names within unnamed type definitions may be freely customized without affecting interoperability.

 For example a list of HTTP status codes could include the field (403, "Forbidden").
 With the Enumerated type, serialization rules determine whether the id or name is used in protocol data.
 With the Enumerated.ID type only the id 403 is used in protocols, but the label "Forbidden" could be displayed in messages or user interfaces, as could customized labels such as "Not Allowed", "Verboten", or "Interdit".